andrewlu000/personal_website/content/music/_index.md

 ![Andrew's Music Zine]()
 A collection of writings on all my favorite music of all time, in no particular order.
 Divided by genre for easier organization.
 Music has without a doubt been the greatest source of creative inspiration to me.

-I count myself lucky to have been born to a generation that had easy access to the internet.
+I count myself lucky to have been born to a generation that had easy access to the internet, which has undoubtably completely shaped my musical tastes.

 ## Electronic